zlehmann/js-ajax-fetch-lab-v-000/README.md

 We're going to use `fetch` to get data from GitHub, fork a repository, and post issues to our forked repository.

-Using `fetch` to get remote data after using `XMLHttpRequest` is a little like riding in a convertible with the top down after spending your whole life walking like a sucker.

 Getting data from the GitHub API with `fetch` is super simple.
 If we're just trying to `GET` some JSON, we can do this: